pelrun/pyWinControls/README.md

 A full replacement for WinControls, including features not exposed in the official app.

 Shoulder buttons can be reassigned, and mouse clicks can be put anywhere.
+Start, Select and Menu buttons can be configured.

 Delay between macro keystrokes can be changed arbitrarily, and the fixed 300ms delay after the end of the macro can be changed.